 The following Management's Discussion and Analysis reviews significant factors affecting the Company's consolidated results of operations, financial condition and liquidity.
 This discussion should be read in conjunction with our financial statements and the accompanying notes to the financial statements.
+Certain prior year disclosures have been revised to conform with current year reporting.
 The discussion is organized in the following sections:

 - Overview

-- Acquisitions

-- Impairment (2016)

-- Divestiture (2015)

-- Results of Operations
+- · Results of Operations

-- Segment Results
+- · Segment Results

 - · Financial Condition and Cash Flow

-- · Critical Accounting Estimates
+- Critical Accounting Estimates

-- Recent Accounting Pronouncements
+- · Recent Accounting Pronouncements